top of page

 If there’s any money in your budget for a tour make it a Lake Kununurra tour with Triple J Tours or a Sunset tour on Lake Argyle (where you will see another Freshwater croc).
 It’s not a pricey as scenic flights and you will not regret it!

-9. A trip into El Questro including a Horse Trail Ride.
+9. A trip into El Questro

 It’s only a 1-1.5 hour drive out to El Questro from Kununurra and can easily be done as a day trip.

-What are the highlights for families?
-Zebedee is an easy 5 minute walk from the carpark and divine.
 We often get asked “Can my kids manage the Emma Gorge walk?” – every family will be different but don’t underestimate how much your kids will enjoy scrambling up and down rocks.
 Give yourself about 45 minutes to walk up in there.

 10. Sunsets at Kelly’s Knob

 There’s a couple of options here – the lookout adjacent to the car park or the 15 minute climb up to the very top.
 Choose your own challenge level but both options make for great sunsets.
+The sunsets are worth it!

 11. Prison Tree Boab